 And while we are discussing things you can do, but don’t need to, let’s talk about the Spiced Bourbon Glaze.
 Sure, it is delicious and easy to make, but I don’t think this gingerbread bundt cake NEEDS it!
 That said, I don’t like ice cream on my cake or my pie; I’m a bit of a purist.
 So, do with this what you will.
 If you feel the need to glaze, then, by all means, go for it!

 I mix the glaze and have it available for those who want it.
-That way, I can drizzle it over their piece and leave mine just the way I like it!
+That way, I can drizzle it over their piece and leave mine just how I like it!
 I’m not a diva, but if I’m doing the baking…

 Some of these are affiliate links, and I will earn a small commission off the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.